EED-Solutions/eed_package_template/README.md

 11. Update repository settings as needed (e.g., import branch/tag rulesets, general settings).
 For more information, see [this guide](https://eed-solutions.atlassian.net/wiki/x/BIA8Mw) (private access).
 Rulesets are documented under ``.github\rulesets`` and can be imported.
 12. Merge the pull request and create the initial release (e.g., `0.1.0`).

+## Github actions

+Workflows are centraly hosted in EED_Solutions/eed_gha_workflows.
+Please check for more details here.

 ## Other

 Test EED85-machine